TomasHubelbauer/selfie/readme.md

 ## To-Do

-### Extend the API to accept either a crop region or enable region detection

-Either pass in 2 numbers (X & Y), 4 numbers (X, Y, width and height of the crop) or a boolean / flag allowing the `scan` function to find the marked region and crop it out for you (or error if not found - did user select the right tab?).

-Also, make the screenshot open in a new tab, so tweaking the region numbers or the outline placement can be done on the page without losing its state.

 ### Improve the detection algorithm to be more flexible

 Change the size constraint to not be the exact size, but a minimal and maximal